fxbriol/fxbriol.github.io/_pages/supervision.md

 author_profile: true
 ---

-I enjoy supervising research projects and regularly take up the supervision of MSc and PhD students.
+I enjoy supervising research projects and regularly take on MSc and PhD students.
 I am particularly interested in hearing from potential PhD students with a strong mathematical background and/or strong programming abilities.
 If you are interested in my research area, feel free to contact me by email to discuss opportunities at UCL or The Alan Turing Institute.

 ## PhD Students